HÉrauts

 good to know

-We provide Bibles and booklets for your notes, so all you need to bring is a friendly smile and whatever you need to buy fantastic Christian books which we sell at 30-50% of their retail price (you can pay by card or cash)!
+At Hérauts, we provide booklets and pens for you to take notes, and also Bibles.
+So all you need to bring is a friendly smile and money to buy fantastic Christian books which we sell at reduced prices (you can pay by card or cash).
 These books are carefully selected to be as relevant and edifying as possible, and they are very kindly subsidised by various publishing houses and donors.
+Make the most of it!

 TRANSLATION